WynnMicroTools/WynnDeconstructWindows/README.md

 - There are hundreds of possible ingredients
 - Different orders produce different results

-If you attempt to evaluate every possible ordered configuration from a large ingredient pool, the problem trends toward:
+If you attempt to evaluate every possible ordered configuration from a large ingredient pool you would have a permutations problem.

-O(n^n)

 ---